In this storm so mighty, a blanket of white,

 The reindeers let out a sigh of relief;

-the crowd listened to their tale in disbelief.
+then everyone heard their tale in disbelief.

 The elves and reindeer helped them get inside